jakedallinson/github-paging/README.md

 # github-paging

-A module for interfacing for paging with the GitHub API
+A node module for interfacing with paging via the GitHub API

 ## Overview